MRODG/PictoDiary-Privacy-Policy/README.md

 Your Consent:

-By using the Application, you are consenting to our processing of your information as set forth in this Privacy Policy now and as amended by us.
+By using our applications, you are consenting to our processing of your information as set forth in this Privacy Policy now and as amended by us.